Creative-Licence-Digital/cordova-plugin-segment/README.md

 [Android Custom Build Docs]: https://segment.com/docs/libraries/android/#custom-builds

 ## Changes to make it work with Cordova
-Staticly included Segment SDK 3.2.2
+Statically included Segment iOS SDK 3.2.2 with the following changes:
-May god have mercy on my soul
 * SEGLocation.m
   *  typeof -> __typeof
     * for the Cordova version of Clang